telerik/reporting-docs/knowledge-base/how-to-load-telerik-report-viewer-resources-locally-in-angular-application-and-use-them-to-customize-the-viewer.md

 ---
-title: How to load Telerik Report viewer resources locally in Angular application and use them to customize the viewer
+title: Customize Report Viewer in Angular by Loading Its Resources Locally
-description: In some cases a modification of the default behavior, layout or styles of the HTML5 Report Viewer in an Angualr application is needed.
-This article elaborates further on how to load the required default resources locally.
+description: "Learn why in some cases a modification of the default behavior, layout or styles of the HTML5 Report Viewer in an Angualr application is needed.
+This article elaborates further on how to load the required default resources locally."
 type: how-to
-page_title: How to load Telerik Report viewer resources locally in Angular application and use them to customize the viewer
+page_title: Loading Report Viewer resources locally in Angular to customize it
 slug: how-to-load-telerik-report-viewer-resources-locally-in-angular-application-and-use-them-to-customize-the-viewer
 position:
 tags: AngularReportViewer
 ticketid:
 res_type: kb
 ---